 - Expedite training.
 Faster training doesn’t mean cutting corners.
 Strategically prioritize training steps so teams get the most out of condensed sessions.

 - Review procedures.
 Is your current delivery protocol sufficient and efficient?
 Identify potential time-wasters and work at streamlining the process, if needed.

 - Be mindful of options.
 Evaluate how you’re accommodating customer safety.
 Incorporate curbside pickup if possible to keep customers healthy and drivers from being overbooked.

 The COVID-19 pandemic shines a light on just how quickly the world can change.
-Be prepared for anything with the insights and trends captured in our infographic, Fully Loaded: The State of Pizza Nation in 2020.
+See what we've learned so far with our Lessons From COVID eBook.
 Click the button below for your copy now!

 1Statista, Online Food Delivery - United States